ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 ## Specifications
 This project was tested on the following configuration:
-* i7-1065G7
+* i7-1065G7 (stock)
 * 16 GB Ram
 * NVIDIA GeForce MX250 (2GB, driver version 445.87)

 ## Known issues
 * Sometimes the Leap Motion sensor cannot be accessed by the Python interface and a management service restart must be performed to fix it (this applies even if "normal" Leap Motion enabled apps are working just fine).
-Probabily due to a lack of checks function in the ported library.
+This might be caused, probabily, by a lack of checks functions in the ported library.

 ## Possible fixes and workarounds
 * Leap Motion access: patchable with a function that restarts automatically the service if the connection fails too many times in a row.